 MIAS Pharma specialises in offering a license platform and batch release services for both commercial and clinical human medicinal products.
 MIAS holds an MIA for Investigational Medicinal Product (IMP) and Commercial Medicinal Product.

-This enables MIAS Pharma to partner with you to provide EU Qualified Person (QP) and Manufacturer/ Importer Authorisation (MIA) services for the importation and release of your Investigational Medicinal Product or Commercial Product in the EU.
+This enables MIAS Pharma to partner with you to provide EU Qualified Person (QP), Manufacturer/ Importer Authorisation (MIA) and MA support services for the importation and release of your Investigational Medicinal Product or Commercial Product in the EU.

 Key benefits of choosing MIAS Pharma: